Vešala

 Vešala (Вeшaлa, Veshallë) is a village in the municipality of Tetovo, North Macedonia.
 It is a village located in the Šar Mountains, some 11.9 kilometres away from the closest city Tetovo, 20 km away from Prizren and 1247 metres above sea level.

 History

-According to the 1451-52 Ottoman defter, Vešala appears as being inhabited by a Christian population, which based on anthroponymy are all of Serbian origin.
+According to the 1451-52 Ottoman defter, Vešala appears as being inhabited by 52 Christian households, which based on anthroponymy are all of Albanian origin.